mdn/kuma/docs/installation-vagrant.rst

 The core developers run Kuma in a `Vagrant`_-managed virtual machine to simplify `installation <installation.rst>`_.
-If you're on Mac OS X and looking for a quick way to get started, you should try these instructions.
+If you're on Mac OS X or Linux and looking for a quick way to get started, you should try these instructions.

-This could possibly be made to work under Linux and Windows, but few have tried.
+This could possibly be made to work under Windows, but few have tried.
 Bug reports and suggestions are welcome.
 The main barrier to Windows is that this Vagrantfile `uses NFS to share the current working directory`_ for performance reasons, and also Vagrant